sganguly2886/bnb-madx-analysis/2_python/README.md

 External Data
 -------------

-Raw beam data and wire scan inputs are not stored in this repository.
+Raw beam data and wire scan inputs are typically not stored in this repository.

-Create a symbolic link to your local data directory: ln -s /path/to/bnb_br_study external_data
+If you have local raw inputs, create a symbolic link: ln -s /path/to/bnb_br_study external_data

-All scripts resolve paths relative to this link.
+Scripts resolve paths relative to this directory.

 Quick Start (Reproduce All Q873 Results)